wp-plugins/chatmeim-shortcode/readme.txt

 = ShortoCode Available =

-ShortCode [userStatus user="users" helga="1" link="1"] for show the status of ChatMe user. user = The ChatMe User without @chatme.im helga = For see the status with Helga, can is: 1 for enable Helga or 0 for show the status without helga link = For show a link to user, can is: 1 for show the link or 0 for not show.
+ShortCode [userStatus user="users" link="1"] for show the status of ChatMe user. user = The ChatMe User without @chatme.im link = For show a link to user, can is: 1 for show the link or 0 for not show.

 ShortCode [chatRoom anon="1"] for show the chat Room login form, set anon="1" for anonymous form and anon="0" for login with chatme.im username.